HiPhish/guile-repl.nvim/README.rst

 you  instead have  to enter  terminal mode  (insert mode  for the  terminal) to modify text.

-Syntax highlighting uses  Vim's Scheme highlighting,  but this might now always be adequate.
+Syntax highlighting uses  Vim's Scheme highlighting,  but this might not always be adequate.
 Highlighting the  prompt or  the backtrace as  if it  was regular Scheme code is wrong.